stormzer0/dark-market0/_posts/2025-03-30-cost-of-contraband.md

 This elaborate supply chain presents significant operational challenges:

--Capital intensity: Requires massive upfront investment in farming, processing, and transportation infrastructure
+  - Capital intensity: Requires massive upfront investment in farming, processing, and transportation infrastructure

--Scale requirements: Only profitable at large volumes due to thin margins in early production stages
+  - Scale requirements: Only profitable at large volumes due to thin margins in early production stages

--Vulnerability to disruption: Each physical step introduces risk of interdiction or theft
+  - Vulnerability to disruption: Each physical step introduces risk of interdiction or theft

--Lengthy production cycle: From planting to street sale can take 12+ months
+  - Lengthy production cycle: From planting to street sale can take 12+ months

 These aspects made cocaine an ideal product for vertically integrated cartels that could control the entire value chain, absorb losses at certain points, and capture margins across the system.
 However, for smaller, more agile competitors, these same characteristics presented significant barriers to entry.